 I know for a lot of us, and especially if you may be off-boarding a client because things didn't work out and you feel bad, you would do that for free, but you do not have to.
 That's not honoring yourself.
 It's not honoring your existing clients to be able to do that.
 You should be paid for your time because that is an extra service.

-So if you get a request like that, that comes through, I'd strongly suggest that yes, you do have a price that you would be putting on that.
+So if a request like that comes through, I'd strongly suggest that yes, you do have a price that you would be putting on that.
 Yes, I can do a half-hour call, and it would be this much.

 That's one thing to do if you do get a request like that, but to help avoid that, have everything documented and laid out when off-boarding your clients.
 I typically have something that I call spreadsheet sanity.
-That's where we'll have the URLs, the events that are firing on each of the pages, and the campaigns that are set up so that they can be all handed over.
+That's where we'll have the URLs, the events that are firing on each of the pages, and the campaigns that are set up so that they can all be handed over.
 Not just to someone else when we're off-boarding, but internally for our team so that we can refer back to that.
-We can go; what’s the conversion event here?
+We can say, “What’s the conversion event here?”
 We then go and check, and it's all there.
 And someone else would be able to come in and know exactly what's going on.

 Having a spreadsheet that shows what's going on in the funnel, what events that you're all firing for in one central place is great.
 So that can be handed off to somebody else as well.

-Also, doing a Loom.
-So a recording explaining, here's the campaigns that we have all set up.
-This is our top of funnel, middle funnel, and bottom of funnel retargeting.
+Also, a Loom recording will help explain the campaigns that are all set up.
+This is our top-of-funnel, middle-of-funnel, and bottom-of-funnel retargeting.
 So having all of that in place to do the recording and hand that over to your client.

 I'm not saying give away all your IP (intellectual property).
 You'll have ads, copy, and various other things that you will especially be working with.
 That's fine.
 You don't have to hand that over.
-What the next agency or whoever's going to be running the ads after that are going to need to know is what conversion events are firing in this funnel?
-What pages are being targeted in this funnel, and possibly, how much traffic has been going over here, the conversion rates, etc.
+The next agency (or whoever is going to be running the ads after that) will need to know the conversion events that are firing in this funnel, what pages are being targeted in this funnel, and possibly, how much traffic has been going over here and the conversion rates.

-So getting that information altogether, ready to hand over, will do you a favor, and it will also leave your client feeling that they have been well looked after, right up to the end.
+Getting all that information together, ready to hand over, will do you a favor.
+It will also leave your client feeling that they have been well looked after, right up to the end.
 Instead of you saying, okay, we're going to part ways and them feeling like they've been forgotten about.

 Another great thing to do when you are off-boarding a client is sending them a gift.
 It’s going to say it's been an absolute pleasure working with you.
 All the best with your new ad management service or with your ads in the future, and that's going to be so valued by them.

 Now, when you do off-board a client, unless it's been a really ugly situation, which, unfortunately, yes, can happen.
-You don't want to slam the door closed, and this is where having everything done up nicely to offboard them comes in.
-Explain here is all the information you're going to need, and here's a lovely little gift for you.
+You don't want to slam the door closed, so this is where having everything done up nicely to off-board them comes in.
+Explain to them all the information they're going to need, and leave them with a lovely little gift.
 That's just closing the door with a little click.
 It has not been slammed, and we're never going to work together again because what often happens is they may think the grass is greener on the other side.
 So they may go off and try a new agency.

 What do they do then?
 They come running back to you.
 The one who was running their ads.
 Saying, “I'm sorry.
 They're no good.
 This has happened.
 Can you please do my ads again?”

 That happens so often.
-So we want just to close the door with a little click.
-Have everything all tied up, neatened out, sent over to them so that if they never come back, that's fine.
+That's why we want just to close the door with a little click.
+Have everything all tied up, neatened out, and sent over to them.
+That way, if they never come back, everything is fine.
 They've been well-served right up to the end.
 But if they end up looking for a new ad manager, they're going to be coming back to you because you've looked after them so well the whole way through, and the entire off-boarding process was a beautiful experience.

 So we don't want to burn any bridges.
 We want to make sure that they're off-boarded as professionally as possible.
-And always keep that door, able to be opened for them to come back to us in future, unless things didn't go well at all.
+Always keep that door opened for them to come back in future, unless things didn't go well at all.
 If that's the case, if they end up coming back and want you to run their ads, you don't have to say yes.
-You can say, “oh, look, I'm so sorry to hear that didn't work out for you.
+You can say, “Oh, look, I'm so sorry to hear that didn't work out for you.
 Unfortunately, my books are full at the moment, and I don't anticipate an opening for at least the next four to six months”, or whatever it may be.